Inspiring Scandinavian Kitchen Design Ideas

 Sometimes less is more | Followtheflow/Shutterstock

-Use of flat-fronted and handless cabinetry
+Use flat-fronted and handleless cabinetry

 Flat-front cabinetry is another popular element in Scandinavian kitchen design.
 It creates a clean and uncluttered look while also being easy to clean and maintain.
-Cabinets without handles also look more modern and streamlined.
+Cabinets without hardware also look more modern and streamlined.

 skip the handles on kitchen cabinets